Winnipeg Arena: Other uses

 Aside from hockey, the Winnipeg Arena was often used for basketball, including home games for the Winnipeg Thunder, an independent professional team in the early 1990s; the inaugural Naismith Cup between the Toronto Raptors and Vancouver Grizzlies on October 21, 1995; and 1999 Pan American Games basketball and volleyball tournaments.
 In preparation for the Games, the portrait of the Queen was removed to make room for banners.
 It was placed in storage and never returned to the rafters.
+The arena also played host to charity fundraising hockey games such as Schmockey Night as well as figure skating events like Stars On Ice, Ice Capades, and Disney on Ice.
+The local Shiners Khartoum Temple also hosted the annual Shrine Circus there.

 The arena was also a frequent concert venue and a stop for professional wrestling tours such as the American Wrestling Association and WWE.
 In television and film, the arena was used for the made-for-television documentary Inside the Osmonds and the ESPN film A Season on the Brink.
 The arena, along with its multiple hockey tenants, was a major plot point in director Guy Maddin's 2007 film My Winnipeg.